President Abraham Lincoln was killed as a result of a conspiracy inside his own administration.

 Of course the rabbit holes don’t stop there and every year some new piece of forged documentation will appear to send researchers on a goose egg hunt to nowhere, usually in support of one or more of the fake theories already listed.
 But it’s incredibly suspicious how so much evidence has emerged over the years to support the thesis of an inside job, and how none of that evidence seems to make it into the media or onto Wikipedia.

-I’ve been studying spooks for thirty years, but never got around to the Civil War variety until recently.
+I’ve been studying spooks for thirty years, but never got around to the Civil War variety until late in life.
 After I viewed a Robert Redford film called The Conspirator on Netflix, I became a fanatic Lincoln assassination researcher for many months because that movie shredded the official story and made it clear Mary Surratt was railroaded by a kangaroo court in a failed attempt to close the assassination files forever.

 It quickly became obvious the pro-war cabal of the Republican Party (as well as a mysterious unknown entity in New York City working with some double agents), fomented the evil deed and Booth merely a pawn in their game.
 This case is the most investigated murder in history, and most of the primary documents are available free online.
 The problem is not there is not enough evidence, but there’s too much evidence.
 And the haystack has been seeded with fake needles.